 Kulturklik sat down with Irene Larraza, director of the Etxepare Basque Institute, and Alain Maya, dancer, choreographer and project advisor, to ask them about the ‘Atlantik 1050’ project, a show featuring Basque and Scottish dancers and musicians.
 ‘Atlantik 1050’ falls under the framework of #ScotlandGoesBasque, an initiative promoted by Etxepare to shine a spotlight on the Basque language and culture.
 Below is a transcript of the interview:

 Chejov vs. Shakespeare is one of the initiatives of the #ScotlandGoesBasque programme, organised by the Etxepare Basque Institute, that will travel to the Edinburgh International Book Festival in August.
 Basque writer Iban Zaldua and Scottish writer James Robertson will present the results of the project they have been working on over the previous months.

 In August, Basque performers and companies will showcase theatre and traditional and contemporary dance at the Fringe, the largest arts festival in the world.
 In parallel to the Fringe, several Basque writers will present their work from August 10 to 18 and take part in literary events at the Edinburgh International Book festival.
 These two initiatives are part of the summer season of the #ScotlandGoesBasque project being developed this year in Scotland.

 This international conference, organized by the Etxepare Basque Institute and the University of Edinburgh, will be held on October 16th and 17th.
-The registration is open starting today for those who want to either attend the seminars or participate as a speaker.
+The programme has been published and the registration is open for those who want to attend the seminars.